edson-a-soares/gradip_web_development/002-spring-boot-api/README.md

 3. Run the application:
     1. Standalone (with Java 14)
         - ```java -jar target/spring-movies-api-1.0.jar ```
-    2. Withing a Docker container
+    2. Within a Docker container (no dependencies needed)
         - ```docker-compose up -d webapp```
 4. [Open the application on your browser.](http://localhost:8080/)
     - The root resource lists all available resources.